nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 - With machine learning finding bugs and working on optimizations is almost ‘exponentially’  harder due to the complex nature of the various aspects involved.
 So to figure out what is wrong when things don’t work as expected can take far more time than available.

 - Are the risks for business use acceptable?
-For live saving systems your will make other choices than for a marketing system.
+For live saving systems your should make other choices than for a marketing system.

 Business capabilities